Patient professional reference

 - Consider referral to other services as needed: chiropody/podiatry, continence advisor, psychologist or counsellor, dietician, social services.

-- If patients are hospitalised, every effort should be made to continue the patient's normal routine (especially timing of drug therapy), or catastrophic deterioration of PD may occur.
+- If patients are hospitalised, every effort should be made to continue the patient's normal routine (especially timing of drug therapy), or catastrophic deterioration of Parkinson's disease may occur.

 Ongoing patient and carer support, diagnosis and treatment of complications, juggling medications.
 Aim to optimise quality of life, whilst providing information and support.